DFHack/dfhack/README.rst

 reveal
 ======
 This reveals the map.
 By default, HFS will remain hidden so that the demons don't spawn.
 You can use 'reveal hell' to reveal everything.
 With hell revealed, you won't be able to unpause until you hide the map again.
+If you really want to unpause with hell revealed, use 'reveal demons'.

 unreveal
 ========